Not Accepting Guests

 Music, Movies, and Books

-In this SPACE I used to have a long list of many obscure and independent musicians, but to be honest, I like that stuff less and less.
+In this SPACE I used to list many obscure and independent musicians, but to be honest, I like the majority of it less and less.
 Besides, this is not a competition to see who can name the most obscure and unknown musician.
 Who cares?
 Not me.
 Not you.

-These days I enjoy listening to purer, less distorted sounds, produced by skilled hands, clear minds and plenty of heart -- the new and classic recordings of solo instruments played by the masters of the 20th and 21st centuries.
-These songs mainly fall into one of two broad categories: classical and jazz.
+These days I enjoy listening to purer, less distorted sounds, produced by skilled hands, clear minds and plenty of heart.
+I especially enjoy newer recordings of solo instruments played by the modern masters.
+These types of music mainly fall into one of two broad categories: classical and jazz.
+But not always.

 One Amazing Thing I’ve Done

-I have jumped off a bridge and have seen the end of a rainbow in New Mexico.
+In New Mexico I jumped off a bridge and have seen the end of the rainbow.

-I have dipped my body into a hole in a frozen lake in mid-winter, and have ridden a horse galloping full-stride through a snowy field in Finland.
+In Finland I dunked my body in the hole of a frozen lake in mid-winter, and rode a galloping horse through a snowy field.

 Teach, Learn, Share